Neyunse/vne/sphinx/source/syntax/scenes.rst

         ├── test-game/
         │   ├── data/
         │   │   ├── scenes/
-                    ├── first.kag
+                    ├── first.script
-                    └── hello.kag
+                    └── hello.script

 Defining a Scene
 +++++++++++++++++

-By default |product| does not detect scenes created inside :file:`/scenes/**.kag`, to use them you need to define them first.
+By default |product| does not detect scenes created inside :file:`/scenes/**.script`, to use them you need to define them first.

 .. py:function:: @scene